Top five Easter destinations

 1. Historical Warwickshire

 Nine miles away in Stratford-upon-Avon is the birthplace of William Shakespeare.
-Step back in time on a literary adventure to discover where Shakespeare lived and wrote.
+Step back in time on a literary adventure to discover where the Bard lived and wrote.
 Take a boat trip on the River Avon and have lunch in one of the many original Tudor buildings, before taking in a performance of the Royal Shakespeare Company.

 2. Bohemian Barcelona